ig-emediplan/specification/chmed16a/prescription.md

   <td>rev</td>
   <td>number</td>
   <td>2</td>
-  <td>O</td>
+  <td>R</td>
   <td>

-  Default: 1

   The [revision number](#revisions) of the specification used.
-  If no revision number is specified, it is assumed it uses revision 1.
+  If no revision number is specified, it is assumed it uses revision 1 (as the explicit and required revision number has been introduced in revision 2).

   </td>
 </tr>